AIvaluateXR: An Evaluation Framework for on-Device AI in XR with Benchmarking Results: Performance Evaluation Results

 \subsection{Pareto Front Results}

-Since we use \dk{both CPU and GPU} for inference in the Vision Pro experiments, while the other three devices use CPU only for inference, we exclude \dk{\gls{avp} GPU} from the Pareto calculation to ensure a fair comparison. \dk{With 4 devices and 16 models (m2-m17), we have a total of 64 device-model pairs.} Using \cref{equ:pareto} and \cref{equ:score}, we calculated the \textit{quality}, \dk{\textit{stability} and \textit{performance}} scores for each pair, then identified the Pareto fronts and visualized them in \cref{fig:pareto}.
-The quality of a model can be evaluated using various benchmarks, such as accuracy and perplexity, as detailed in \cref{sec:modelsQA}. \dk{ For the performance objective, we evaluate performance using \textit{PP}, \textit{TG}, \textit{memory consumption}, and \textit{battery consumption}, with respective weights of 0.35, 0.35, 0.2, and 0.1.
-For the stability objective, we assess it based on the coefficient of variation (\textit{CV}) and error count of \textit{PP} and \textit{TG}, assigning 0.7 to CV and 0.3 to error count.}
+Since we use both CPU and GPU for inference in the Vision Pro experiments, while the other three devices use CPU only for inference, we exclude \gls{avp} GPU from the Pareto calculation to ensure a fair comparison.
+With 4 devices and 16 models (m2-m17), we have a total of 64 device-model pairs.
+Using \cref{equ:pareto} and \cref{equ:score}, we calculated the \textit{quality}, \textit{stability} and \textit{performance} scores for each pair, then identified the Pareto fronts and visualized them in \cref{fig:pareto}.
+The quality of a model can be evaluated using various benchmarks, such as accuracy and perplexity, as detailed in \cref{sec:modelsQA}.
+For the performance objective, we evaluate performance using \textit{PP}, \textit{TG}, \textit{memory consumption}, and \textit{battery consumption}, with respective weights of 0.35, 0.35, 0.2, and 0.1.
+For the stability objective, we assess it based on the coefficient of variation (\textit{CV}) and error count of \textit{PP} and \textit{TG}, assigning 0.7 to CV and 0.3 to error count.

-\dk{\cref{fig:pareto} illustrates the Pareto front points, highlighting the optimal choices across different model sizes and devices.
-For example, the \gls{avp} (CPU) device achieves the highest speed among the models but exhibits relatively low stability, whereas the ML 2 device offers the greatest stability.
-Meanwhile, both Vivo and Meta Q3 deliver a balanced trade-off between speed and stability.
-At the model-pair level, $m_17$ and $m_11$ provide high quality on \gls{avp} (CPU) and Vivo, respectively.
-At the same time, $m_3$ is selected as a Pareto-optimal choice due to its high performance on \gls{avp} (CPU) and robust stability on Meta Q3.
-A similar trend is observed with $m_8$, which attains strong performance and quality on \gls{avp} (CPU) as well as commendable quality and stability on ML 2.}
+\cref{fig:pareto} illustrates the Pareto front points, highlighting the optimal choices across different model sizes and devices.
+From a device-level perspective, \gls{avp} (CPU) achieves the highest speed among the evaluated platforms, making it suitable for latency-sensitive deployments.
+However, this speed advantage comes at the cost of reduced stability, indicating potential variability in output quality under prolonged or complex workloads.
+In contrast, ML 2 consistently provides the greatest stability, suggesting its suitability for applications where robustness and predictable behavior are critical.
+Meanwhile, both Vivo and Meta Q3 exhibit a more balanced trade-off between speed and stability, positioning them as general-purpose deployment options when neither metric can be sacrificed significantly.

+At the model level, several configurations emerge as context-dependent optimal choices.
+Specifically, $m_{11}$ and $m_{17}$ provide high quality.
+Meanwhile, $m_3$ is selected as a Pareto-optimal choice due to its high performance on \gls{avp} (CPU) and robust stability on Meta Q3, making it a compelling option for cross-device consistency when applications require portability across heterogeneous environments.
+A similar trend is observed with $m_8$, which attains strong performance on \gls{avp} (CPU), while maintaining commendable stability on ML 2.
+This suggests that certain mid-sized models can achieve favorable multi-objective trade-offs across both compute-constrained and stability-oriented devices.